shubhamkr83/Shopperia/README.md

 # Foodie-WebApp
-<h2>Created and deployed a fully functional & fully responsive E-Commerce web application using Reactjs for the front-end & Styled Components for styling.
+<p>Created and deployed a fully functional & fully responsive E-Commerce web application using Reactjs for the front-end & Styled Components for styling.
 Integrated all the important features such as add to cart, search product, filter the product from the (category, company, price), login/logout, and a contact form that sends the data to the owner's email application.
-Executed all the API calls using Axios, and authenticate the user with Auth0</h2>
+Executed all the API calls using Axios, and authenticate the user with Auth0.</p>

 <h3>Live Project:- https://shopperia.netlify.app </h3>

-<h2>Features:-</h2>
+# Features:-
 <ol>
     <li>Login and Registration</li>
-    <li>Select a product</li>
+    <li>Dynamic Routing</li>
     <li>Add to cart</li>
+    <li>Cart Quantity Toggle</li>
+    <li>Contact Form</li>
     <li>Filter the products by:-</li>
         <ol>
-          <li>Search filter</li>
+          <li>Search Filter</li>
           <li>Change Layout</li>
           <li>Pricing:- </li>
           <ol>